Skip to main content

 Welcoming the Bride (Ukucola)

-Ukucolaoo-koo-KOH-lah is a bride integration ceremony performed 1-2 days after the wedding at the groom’s family home, lasting one full day with 50-150 participants.
-This welcoming tradition costs N$10,000-N$40,000 (USD 550-USD 2,200) for feast preparations, ceremonial items, and gift exchanges that formally introduce the bride to her new family.
+Ukucola is a bride integration ceremony performed 1-2 days after the wedding at the groom’s family home.
+This welcoming tradition formally introduces the bride to her new family through feast preparations, ceremonial items, and gift exchanges.

 The ceremony includes ritual herb baths, gift presentations, and communal feasting that symbolizes the bride’s acceptance into her husband’s lineage.
 Historical origins lie in kinship solidification practices ensuring smooth integration of women into new family structures, maintaining harmony between clans through structured welcoming protocols.